 Ron Baumgartner - drums, vocals

 De Stewart - guitar, keyboards, woodwinds, bass, vocals

 Timothy Hawkins - guitar, vocals

-guitar, and started playing music for the folks "out there".
+picked up a guitar, and started playing music for the folks "out there".

 Lucky for you, no recordings exist of those early performances.
 The albums on this page, however, provide a pretty good retrospective of the music I've been fortunate enough to help create, over the past fifty years.